-- " The game/fish was lawfully taken, caught or killed; and - " The number or amount of game/fish gifted does not

-- place the recipient in violation of any season, daily or possession limit established for the species of game/fish being gifted; and - " If gifting to an unlicensed person, the licensee shall gift the game/fish at the domicile of the recipient.
-For the purpose of this rule, gift means the voluntary transfer of game/ fish from any person to another without fee or consideration.
+- " The game/fish was lawfully taken, caught or killed; and - " The number or amount of game/ fish gifted does not place the recipient in violation of any season, daily or possession limit established for the species of game/fish being gifted; and - " If gifting to an unlicensed person, the licensee shall gift the game/ fish at the domicile of the recipient.
+For the purpose of this rule, gift means the voluntary transfer of game/fish from any person to another without fee or consideration.

-ENDANGERED AND THREATENED SPECIES
+MISSOURI RIVER COORIDOR ENDANGERED AND THREATENED SPECIES

 Two protected sturgeon species are native to the Missouri River system.
-The Pallid Sturgeon is listed as both a federal and state endangered species and the Shovelnose Sturgeon is federally listed as threatened due to the similarity in appearance to the Pallid.
-The season is closed year-round on all sturgeon species in South Dakota.
+The pallid sturgeon is listed as both a federal and state endangered species and the shovelnose sturgeon is federally listed as threatened due to the similarity in appearance to the pallid.
+The season is closed year-round on all sturgeon species in South Dakota, except on Big Stone Lake, which is open to catch and release angling of Lake Sturgeon from June 16 through April 14.

 Least terns and piping plovers are shorebirds protected by state endangered and threatened species laws.
 They nest on sandy shores and islands along the Missouri River.
 The piping plover is also protected as a federal threatened species.
 It is illegal to disturb or harass these bird species because this can cause nest failure.
-Many large colonies are fenced to protect the camouflaaed nests and young birds from harm, but smaller colonies may not be fenced.
+Many large colonies are fenced to protect the camouflaged nests and young birds from harm, but smaller colonies may not be fenced.
 Do not disturb these rare birds at nesting sites, and do not allow unsupervised dogs to visit these colonies.

-Softshells and other aquatic turtles nest on some of the same sandy beaches river recreationists may use.
+Softshells and other aquatic turtles nest on some of the same sandv beaches river recreationists may use.
 If you notice any turtle nesting concentrations, avoid disturbing the turtles and keep pets away from the area.
 Please inform SD Game, Fish and Parks Natural Heritage Program of these locations.